 Italki Review: Get the Most Out of the Language Learning Resource

 The last 15 years have brought revolutionary change to language learning.
 Amongst the most popular new opportunities is the possibility to connect with native speakers of the languages we are learning via the Internet, and specifically via Skype.
 We all take Skype for granted today, but the app was first launched in 2003, in Estonia.
-That is less than 15 years ago.

-About 10 years ago, in 2007, italki was launched in Shanghai, China and registered in Hong Kong.
+In 2007, italki was launched in Shanghai, China and registered in Hong Kong.
 The site is a popular place for language learners to connect with native speakers of languages they are learning, and in particular, tutors of these languages.
 I have used italki for a number of languages, and will describe my experience with it, and talk a little about how to get the most out of online language lessons.

 I am a great proponent of input based learning.
 I believe, along with Stephen Krashen, that we learn languages primarily through meaningful input.
 As I have mentioned frequently here and on my YouTube channel, the past years have seen technological developments such as MP3 files, online dictionaries, the availability of language content on the Internet, as well as our site, LingQ, which brings all of this together.